 Learning activities and assessment

-All of our courses offer the opportunity to study abroad, with one or two semesters in an international partner institution.
+All of our programmes offer the opportunity to study abroad with one or two semesters at an international partner institution.

 Career support and prospects

 The University is committed to helping students develop and enhance employability and this is an integral part of many programmes.
 Specialist support is available throughout the course from Career and Employability Services including help to find part-time work while studying, placements, vacation work and graduate vacancies.
 Students are encouraged to access this support at an early stage and to use the extensive resources on the Careers website.